Want to know more? — Subscribe

 - APIs: RESTful APIs, GraphQL

 The front-end of a telehealth app covers the user interface, which is what patients and doctors interact with.
 These popular tools may be helpful:

 - Telemedicine mobile app development: React Native, Flutter

 - Libraries: Redux, React Native WebRTC

 - Design tools: Sketch, Figma, Adobe XD

 It's worth noting that the specific tech stack used for a telehealth app may vary depending on factors such as the app's functionality, scalability needs, and development team's expertise.

-But that's just the foundation — there is more tech to consider when developing a healthcare app.
+But that's just the foundation — there is more tech to consider when developing a healthcare app for doctors and patients.

 WebRTC is a technology enabling web and mobile applications.
 It provides real-time communication via simple application programming interfaces.
 WebRTC helps users connect directly into the user experience you create.
 Implementing it through the development of a telehealth mobile app allows deploying text chats, secure voice exchange, screen sharing, live videos, and store-and-forward data transfer.